Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems: An abstract ILG procedure

 For the purpose of this section, we assume that our ILG Algorithm~\ref{alg:abstractadaptivealgorithm}, to be presented below, generates a sequence of hierarchically enriched Galerkin spaces, $X_0 \subset X_1 \subset X_2 \subset \dots$, on each of which we perform at least one iterative step.
 Furthermore, we will make use of a prescribed positive function $\sigma:\mathbb{N} \to (0,\infty)$ which satisfies

 Its role is to ensure that the linearization error tends to zero for an increasing number~$N$ of Galerkin space enrichments.
+For instance, in the context of the finite element method, a sensible choice is $\sigma(N)=\mathcal{O}(|\mathcal{T}_N|^{-s})$, where $|\mathcal{T}_N|$ signifies the number of elements in the mesh, and $s$ is the expected convergence rate; cf.~Section~\ref{sec:numexp} below.
 Recall that, for any fixed $N \geq 0$, our theory in Section~\ref{sec:itlin} guarantees, under certain conditions, that the difference $\norm{u_N^n-u_N^{n-1}}_X$ tends to zero for increasing $n$; in particular, it can be made smaller than $\sigma(N)$ for $n$ large enough.

-An adaptive ILG procedure for the interactive reduction of discretization and linearization errors is proposed as follows.

-We note that the above abstract algorithm can be performed with any of the iterative procedures from Section~\ref{sec:particulariterations}, and with any of the error estimators obtained from the linear and nonlinear elliptic reconstructions from Section~\ref{sec:aposteriorianal}.
+An adaptive ILG procedure for the interactive reduction of discretization and linearization errors is proposed in Algorithm~\ref{alg:abstractadaptivealgorithm}.
+We note that this algorithm can be performed with any of the iterative procedures from Section~\ref{sec:particulariterations}, and with either the error estimators obtained from the linear or nonlinear elliptic reconstructions from Section~\ref{sec:aposteriorianal}.
 The input and output arguments as well as the components of the implemented algorithm may, of course, depend on the error estimator and the specific iterative linearization scheme applied.